BenWestgate/yeti.Bash/README.md

 Enter ./CreateWallet.sh and follow instructions on screen.

-To make a Multisignature wallet with a different m of n than 3 of 7, follow instructions above but for CustomWallet.sh rather than CreateWallet.sh
+To make a non 3-of-7 Multisignature wallet, use instructions above with CustomWallet.sh not CreateWallet.sh